Speech-Rule-Engine/sre-resources/doc/mathmaps-redesign.md

     - [ ] Fix all the tests.
 - [x] Rewrite numbers to digits
     * Digits larger than 9.
 Automatically generate? __Yes__
+    * For default keep named numbers rather than digits.
 - [ ] Fixes in the general rule set:
     - [ ] Problem with prefix + of.
 That should not happen. see issue 320